Exponentiality of first passage times of continuous time Markov chains: Examples and application

 \subsection{Application to the emergence time of a mutant escaping treatment.}

 Let us consider the case of a pathogen population living on a host population.
 At each time $t$, the whole host population is either treated or not.
-The mutation rate depends on the pathogen population size.
-Since treatment reduces the pathogen population size, we assume that the mutation rate takes two different values, according to the presence or absence of the treatment.
-Then, the dynamics of the pathogen population size is described as a Markov chain $X$ whose state space $S$ is split up in three parts, that is $S=E_1\cup E_2\cup E_3$, with~: \begin{itemize} \item[.] $E_1$, the set of values of the pathogen population size when the population contains at least one mutant,

-\item[.] $E_2$, the set of values of the pathogen population size when the population contains no mutants and its size is less than a given value $K$,

-\item[.] $E_3$, the set of values of the pathogen population size when the population contains no mutants and its size is greater than $K$. \end{itemize} The set $E_2$ corresponds to the presence of treatment and $E_3$ corresponds to its absence.
-Recall the notation of Theorem \ref{th3}.
-The transition rates between $E_2$ and $E_3$ depend only on the treatment strategy and are considered to be constant equal to $\bar{q}_{23}$ and $\bar{q}_{32}$.
-We also note the two transition rates to $E_1$, that is the mutations rates, by $\bar{q}_{21}$ and $\bar{q}_{31}$.
+A pathogen individual can mutate to defeat the treatment.
+We assume that each pathogen has the same mutation rate during a reproduction.
+Then, the probability that at least one pathogen mutates in the population is proportional to the pathogen population size.
+Since a treatment controls the pathogen population size, we assume that the latter takes two different values according to the presence or absence of the treatment.
+Thus, the mutant emergence rate takes two different values.
+In presence of the treatment, the pathogen population size is low, then the mutant emergence rate is low.
+In absence of treatment, the pathogen population size is high, then the mutant emergence rate is high.Then, the dynamics of the pathogen population size is described as a Markov chain $X$ whose state space $S$ is split up in three parts, that is $S=E_1\cup E_2\cup E_3$, with~: \begin{itemize} \item[.] $E_1$, the set of values of the pathogen population size when the population contains at least one mutant, \item[.] $E_2$, the set of values of the pathogen population size when the population contains no mutants and its size is less than a given value $K$, \item[.] $E_3$, the set of values of the pathogen population size when the population contains no mutants and its size is greater than $K$. \end{itemize} The transition rates from $E_i$ to $E_j$, $1\le i,j\le 3$ are denoted by $\bar{q}_{ij}$, in accordance with the notation of Theorem \ref{th3}.
+The set $E_2$ corresponds to the presence of treatment and in this case, the number of pathogens is low.
+The set $E_3$ corresponds to the absence of treatment and the number of pathogens is high.
+In each case, the number of pathogens does not fluctuate very much, so that we can assume that the transition rates $\bar{q}_{23}$ and $\bar{q}_{32}$ between $E_2$ and $E_3$ are constant.
+They depend only on the treatment strategy, that is on the choice to use a treatment or not at time $t$.
+Then for the same reasons both mutant emergence rates $\bar{q}_{21}$ and $\bar{q}_{31}$ are supposed to be constant.
+From the present model, $\bar{q}_{21}$ should be much lower than $\bar{q}_{31}$.
 The emergence time is then defined as $T= \inf \{t \geq 0 : X_t \in E_1\}$.\\